 Setting up loyalty programs

-You must set up several components to enable the loyalty feature in Dynamics 365 for Retail.
+You must set up several components to enable the loyalty feature in Retail.
 The following diagram illustrates the loyalty components and how they relate to each other.

 The following table describes each component and where it's used in the loyalty setup.